 Prof Anthony Gardner, Head of the Ruskin School of Art at the University of Oxford, where he teaches Contemporary Art History and Theory and is a fellow of The Queen's College.
 Prof Partha Mitter, a writer and historian of art and culture, specialising in the reception of Indian art in the West, as well as in modernity, art and identity in India, and more recently in global modernism.
-Prof James Elkins.
-E.C.
+Prof James Elkins, E.C.
 Chadbourne Chair in the Department of Art History, Theory, and Criticism at the School of the Art Institute of Chicago, as well as a prolific writer on the visual arts.
 Prof David Clarke, founder and academic director of the Hong Kong Art Archive.
 His research has been primarily in the areas of American and Chinese art history.
 Prof Irit Rogoff, Professor of Visual Culture at Goldsmiths, University of London, a department she founded in 2002.
 Rogoff works at the meeting ground between contemporary practices, politics and philosophy.
-Dr Caroline Turner Adjunct senior research fellow and associate professor in the Research School of Humanities and the Arts, Australian National University (ANU).
+Dr Caroline Turner, Adjunct senior research fellow and associate professor in the Research School of Humanities and the Arts, Australian National University (ANU).
 She was formerly the deputy director of the Humanities Research Centre, ANU from 2000 - 2006.
-MA Asian Art Histories students visiting Silpakorn University.
+Image: MA Asian Art Histories students visiting Silpakorn University.

 ENTRY REQUIREMENTS Academic requirements - A Bachelor's degree from a recognised local or international institution. - A minimum of IELTS 7.0, TOEFL iBT 100 or PTE Academic 65 for applicants from countries where English is not the first language or whose qualifications are obtained from institutions where English is not the medium of instruction.
 Statement of Purpose In 500 - 1,000 words, highlight your reasons for applying to this programme and how they relate to your future plans.
 You should also include a brief description of your research intention or interest(s) that you are keen to explore.
+You are required to submit your Statement of Purpose online.
 Reference letter Provide a reference letter to support your application.

-If available, you are invited to submit samples of your academic writing and published work.
+You are required to upload your reference letter online during your application.
+Portfolio If available, you are invited to submit samples of your academic writing and published work.
 These will need to be uploaded online.
-Image: Students participating in a talk by curator, Vuth Lyno.
-Interview All applicants will attend an interview.
+Interview Shortlisted applicants will attend an interview.
 During the interview, you are required to participate in a dialogue regarding the purpose of your application.
 Please be prepared to talk about your background, what inspires you and your influences.
 We would like to find out what motivates you to learn, explore and experiment in your areas of interest.
 You should also share how you think the programme will benefit you in your future career choices or develop your research interests.
 International applicants If you are unable to attend the interview at LASALLE, an online interview will be arranged for you.